openturns/openturns/python/doc/theory/meta_modeling/enumeration_strategy.rst

   In other words, :math:`\lambda_n` is the infimum of the real numbers :math:`\lambda` for which the new front contains only element which do not belong to the former one.
-Hence the sequence of stratas:
+Hence the sequence of strata:

   .. math::